Home > Adult Hodgkin Lymphoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Other PDQ summaries containing information related to Hodgkin lymphoma include the following:

-Pathologists currently use the World Health Organization (WHO) modification of the Revised European-American Lymphoma (REAL) classification for the histologic classification for adult Hodgkin lymphoma (HL).[1,2]
+Pathologists currently use the World Health Organization (WHO) modification of the Revised European-American Lymphoma (REAL) classification for the histologic classification of adult Hodgkin lymphoma (HL).[1,2]

 Massive mediastinal disease has been defined by the Cotswolds meeting as a thoracic ratio of maximum transverse mass diameter of 33% or more of the internal transverse thoracic diameter measured at the T5/6 intervertebral disc level on chest radiography.
 Some investigators have designated a lymph node mass measuring 10 cm or more in greatest dimension as massive disease.
 Other investigators use a measurement of the maximum width of the mediastinal mass divided by the maximum intrathoracic diameter.